 Labor and Childbirth: Active Labor

 An exam tells how you and your baby are responding to contractions.
 Your blood pressure, temperature, and pulse will be checked.
 A blood or urine sample may also be taken.
 A fetal monitor will be used to check your baby's heart rate.
-Sometimes an IV (intravenous) line is started to give you
+Sometimes an IV (intravenous) line is started to give you medicine and fluids.

-Moving Ahead with Labor
+Moving ahead with labor

-If fetal monitoring shows your baby isn't getting enough oxygen, shifting your body position may help.
+- If fetal monitoring shows your baby isn't getting enough oxygen, shifting your body position may help.
 You may also be given oxygen through a mask.

-Responding to Contractions
+Responding to contractions

 During contractions, try to stay relaxed.
 Tense muscles use more oxygen, eat up your body's energy, and increase pain.
 Use the breathing and relaxation techniques you may have learned.
 And let your support person know how he or she can help.
 If you've had problems during a previous birth, focus on the present.
-Keep in mind that no two births are the same.
+Keep in mind that no 2 births are the same.